An Open Letter to the Architects of Illusion

 What you’re updating for next year and why

-No one does this.
-That’s exactly why you should.
 Transparency is the ultimate competitive moat because illusionists can’t copy it without exposing themselves.

-The ROI Framework for Paid Relationships:
+4. The ROI Framework for Paid Relationships

 Before joining any high-ticket program, define in writing: